wozniakos10/Computational-Linguistics/efficient-attention/report_lab04.md

 *Table 2: Comparison of execution times for different configurations.*

 Comparing execution times, the `flash-attention` implementation outperformed all configurations.
 It decreased 1 epoch training time from `43.5` minutes in baseline to `8.7` minutes, which is roughly a 5x speedup.
 It's a massive improvement.
-Again, I see almost the same scores for `flash-attention` and `window flash attention`.
+Again, I see almost the same scores for `flash-attention` and `windowed flash-attention`.
 Analyzing different configurations, even a small difference in implementation like using `BF16 Automatic Mixed Precision` sped up training time over 2x.
 It's a very easy change to implement as it only requires using the `torch.amp.autocast(device_type=device.type, dtype=torch.bfloat16)` context manager, and we don't need to install any additional dependencies like `flash-attention` - we just have to make sure that our hardware supports `bfloat16`.
 For each configuration, training with a larger batch size was faster than with the baseline batch size of `125`.
 For gradient checkpointing, I obtained slower training time than baseline, but it's a tradeoff for that method - it used more than 2x less memory, but training time is around 20% longer.

 <img src="outputs/time_execution.png" alt="Text length distribution" width="1600" height="800"/>